ntnhut/LeetSolve/docs/source/Priority_Queue/1046_Last_Stone_Weight.md

 ## [Problem statement](https://leetcode.com/problems/last-stone-weight/)

-You are given an array of integers `stones` where `stones[i]` is the weight of the `i-th` stone.
+You are given an array of integers called `stones`, where each `stones[i]` represents the weight of the `i-th` stone.

-We are playing a game with the stones.
-On each turn, we choose the heaviest two stones and smash them together.
-Suppose the heaviest two stones have weights `x` and `y` with `x <= y`.
-The result of this smash is:
+A game is played with these stones as follows: In each turn, we choose the two heaviest stones and smash them together.
+Let us say the weights of the two heaviest stones are `x` and `y`, where `x <= y`.
+The outcome of this smash operation is:

-* If `x == y`, both stones are destroyed, and
+1. If `x` is equal to `y`, both stones are destroyed.
-* If `x != y`, the stone of weight `x` is destroyed, and the stone of weight `y` has new weight `y - x`.
+2. If `x` is not equal to `y`, the stone with weight `x` is destroyed, and the stone with weight `y` now has a new weight of `y - x`.

-At the end of the game, there is at most one stone left.

-Return the smallest possible weight of the left stone.
+The game continues until there is at most one stone left.
+Your task is to determine the smallest possible weight of the remaining stone after the game ends.
 If there are no stones left, return `0`.

 ### Example 1